Table of contents:

 While the healthcare industry is adopting new technologies like 5G and the Health-related Internet of Things (H-IoT) many issues and challenges are being exposed that need to be addressed.
+The future of healthcare internet of things appears to be promising.
 Like the rest of the industry, the Veterans Health Administration (VHA) is adopting new technologies as well.
 This paper addresses the use of new technologies within the VHA and recommends appropriate implementation strategies.

-It also highlights research findings and challenges that have been exposed during the early years of the adoption of emerging and evolving technologies within the healthcare arena.
+It also highlights research findings and challenges that have been brought to light during the early years of the adoption of emerging and evolving technologies within the healthcare arena.
 This paper notes the importance of planning, execution, and maintenance when implementing new technologies.
 The findings and recommendations in this paper are based on facts, diligent research, and investigatory theories.

 Real case scenarios have been analyzed and the lessons learned exposed.
 It highlights the need to embrace new technologies in the healthcare field while maintaining security and privacy.
 The paper discusses the main concerns being addressed within the industry and provides solutions, recommendations, and resources to be used for correction and further analysis.
 It examines the legal and ethical aspects of implementing these new technologies as well as the standards and guidelines being developed.